For advice about breast awareness to your overall health, Dr. Funk has you covered!

 Welcome to DAY 17 of Physicians Committee for Responsible Medicine‘s 21-Day Kickstart on LunchBreakLIVE featuring Kristi Funk, MD, a board-certified breast cancer surgeon and co-founder of the Pink Lotus Breast Center in Beverly Hills, California with her husband, Andy Funk.
+Today we are preparing chick pea tacos, Japanese sweet potato toast and colorful corn salsa.
 Join host, Lisa Karlan and learn how to improve your health the scientifically proven whole-foods, plant-based way!
 Dr. Funk is not only an awesome cook, but she is also a wealth of beneficial knowledge for your health!
 Watch along as she gives us helpful tips to keep our bodies and health in tip-top shape!
 Download the FREE “21 Day Vegan Kickstart” app to your iPhone or Android for recipes, grocery lists, tips and nutrition videos.

 The Pink Lotus Breast Center fuses state-of-the-art screening, genetic testing, diagnosis and treatment with preventive strategies and holistic, compassionate care.
 Dr. Funk has helped thousands of women traverse breast treatment, including well-known celebrities, such as Sheryl Crow and Angelina Jolie., who turned to Dr. Funk for her surgical expertise.
 Dr. Funk is the “Go-To” breast expert for Good Morning America, The Doctors and has appeared on The View, Today Show, Dr. Mehmet Oz, CNN, and The Rachael Ray Show.
 She successfully authored Breasts the Owner’s Manual: Every Woman’s Guide to Reducing Cancer Risk, Making Treatment Choices, and Optimizing Outcomes.
 Her research in nutritional science led her entire family to become 100% plant-based.
 Recently, Dr. Funk created a life-empowering program called “Cancer-Kicking!” that teaches people how to maximally reduce the chances of ever facing a killer disease.
 In fact, you can participate either in person or virtually at the Cancer Kicking Summit, which will take place on April 25-26, 2020 at the Terranea Resort in Southern California.
 Get information about this summit at pinklotus.com.
 In addition, Dr. Funk enjoys Half-Ironman Triathlon races, vegan cooking and card games.
 She resides with her husband, Andy and their triplet sons in the Los Angeles, CA area.